NTFS links: Program redirection

 By setting a junction point that points to a directory containing a particular version of a piece of software, it may be possible to add another version of the software and redirect the junction point to point to the version desired.

-Saving disk space
+Saving storage space

-The contents of a junction use almost no disk space (they simply point to the original directory).
+The contents of a junction use almost no storage space (they simply point to the original directory).
 If an administrator needs to have multiple points of entry to a large directory, junction points can be an effective solution.
 Junction points should not be confused with a copy of something as junctions simply point to the original.
 If directories need to be modified separately a junction cannot be used as it does not provide a distinct copy of the directory or files within.

 Likewise, symbolic links and hard links are useful for merging the contents of individual files.

 Circumventing predefined paths

 Since reinstalling Windows (or installing a new version) often requires deleting the contents of the C: drive, it is advantageous to create multiple partitions so only one partition needs to be deleted during the installation.
 However, some programs don't let the user choose the installation directory, or install some of their files to the C: drive even when they are installed to a different drive.
 By creating a junction point, the program can be tricked into installing to a different directory.